Autónomo vs Sociedad Limitada (SL): differences, costs, and when to switch

 Setup costs

-Registering as an autónomo is fast and inexpensive: you register with Hacienda (form 036/037) and Seguridad Social.
-With an advisor, it costs between 0 and 300 €.
+Registering as an autónomo is quick and cheap: you just need to register with Hacienda (Modelo 036/037) and Seguridad Social.
+With an advisor, the cost ranges from 0 to 300 €.

-Setting up an SL involves more steps and significantly higher costs:
+Forming an SL involves more formalities and significantly higher costs:

 | Item | Approximate cost |